Tiffany Updated on Apr 27, 2026 72 views

 What to Expect in the Future

-The marketing team has already gained a lot from this solution, but they are still working on how to improve it.
-Their next goal is not only to improve the accuracy of content analysis, but also to migrate the automation pattern to various business scenarios.
+The success of this SEO content analyzer is only the beginning.
+While the marketing team has already unlocked significant value, they are still working on improving it.
+Their next goal is not only to improve the accuracy of content analysis but also to scale this modular architecture across the entire organization.

 As each component in the workflow can be treated as a plug-and-play module, it can be extended to new scenarios without rebuilding the system from scratch, and allows other teams to adopt the abilities of AI and LLM to automate tasks, including: